reactjs/react.dev/src/content/reference/react/use-server.md

 Server-side rendering (SSR) is the concept of taking a single render pass of a React app to resolve it to its base UI primitives, HTML elements for the web.
 This HTML is sent down to the client to serve as "scaffolding" while JavaScript is still being downloaded and evaluated.

-SRR is an optimization for ["time to paint"](https://developer.mozilla.org/en-US/docs/Glossary/First_paint) but it still requires all your app code to download and be evaluated on the client.
+SSR is an optimization for ["time to paint"](https://developer.mozilla.org/en-US/docs/Glossary/First_paint) but it still requires all your app code to download and be evaluated on the client.
 The client then needs to [hydrate](/reference/react-dom/client/hydrateRoot#hydrating-server-rendered-html) this scaffolding to add interactivity.

 React Server Components (RSC) is the concept of breaking up your React [module dependency tree](/reference/react/use-client#marking-client-components-with-use-client) to determine what components can be rendered on the server and what can be sent to the client.
 In contrast to SSR, components that are rendered on the server have access to server APIs and can make data-fetches.